Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

                   });
 ```

-Despite the clanky API for passing the time to a function about logging, we are nearly done optimizing it.
+Despite the clunky API for passing the time to a function about logging, we are nearly done optimizing it.
 I created a new `SortedLogger` that inherits from the `BaseLogger` class.
 This will only add messages to a `std::vector` and only on the `Flush` call it is going to sort and call the slow `sink`  functions.
 It is important that now we have an owning `std::string` of our message, otherwise we will get invalid data when the string that was passed goes out of scope.

 ```cpp
 //LogMessage uses a std::string